 By adding mechanisms to detect and retransmit damaged or lost frames, the data link layer adds reliability to the physical layer.

 It also uses a mechanism to prevent the duplication of frames.

 If two or more devices are connected to the same link, data link layer protocols are required to decide which device has control over the link at any given time.

-When independent networks or links are connected together to develop an internetwork(a network of networks) or a large network, the connected devices(Known as routers or gateways) route he packets to their final destination.
+When independent networks or links are connected to develop an internetwork(a network of networks) or a large network, the connected devices(Known as routers or gateways) route the packets to their final destination.

 Segmentation and reassembly:

 The message is divided into transmittable segments, each segment having a sequence number.